 Thomas Duroux, Palmer's technical directeur - September 2013

-This property hasn't receive much wine press accolade in recent vintages, so the main purpose with my visit was to see if it was deserved or not.
-I was welcomed by daugter of the present owner, Anne-Francoise Quie.
+This property hasn't received much wine press accolade in recent vintages, so the main purpose of my visit was to see if it was deserved or not.
+I was welcomed by the daughter of the present owner, Anne-Francoise Quie.
 She's qualified oenologist and manages Rauzan Gassies, while her brother Jean-Philippe manages Croizet Bages.
 Imho, Anne Francoise Quie has better luck at Rauzan Gassies as this property continues to improve.
-When she gaines 100% control of this property and makes decisions on her own, I think there will be further improvements.
+When she will gain 100% control of this property and makes decisions on her own, I think there will be further improvements.
 Harvest at RG is done 50% by hand and 50% by machine, selection is already done in the vineyard.

-I tasted three vintages of Rauzan Gassies, 2012-2011-2010 after unconvincing peformance of Croizet Bages with short, diluted and bitter aftertaste marked 2012 (82p), better 2011 which had nice fruit and length and some complexity (84p) and correct 2010 which was light, aromatic with nice minerality and acidity, seductive yes but lacked depth and complexity.
+I tasted three vintages of Rauzan Gassies, 2012-2011-2010 after an unconvincing performance of Croizet Bages with short, diluted and bitter aftertaste marked 2012 (82p), better 2011 which had nice fruit and length and some complexity (84p) and correct 2010 which was light, aromatic with nice minerality and acidity, seductive yes but lacked depth and complexity.
 86p.
-I tasted this wine the day after visiting Rauzan Gassies because the bottle during visit was corked.
-2012 Rauzan Gassies (71% CS + 29% Merlot) had lovely nose of black berries, fine acidity and minerality, fine structure, freshness and seductive touch.
-Fine effort for the vintage 91p.
+I tasted this wine the day after visiting Rauzan Gassies because the bottle during the visit was corked.
+2012 Rauzan Gassies (71% CS + 29% Merlot) had a lovely nose of blackberries, fine acidity and minerality, fine structure, freshness and seductive touch.
+A fine effort for the vintage 91p.
 2011 Rauzan Gassies showed less charm and more tannic approach, but also fine complexity, concentration and length.
 Slightly different in style than 2012 and maybe it'll surpass 2012.
 91p.
-2010 Rauzan Gassies impressed all the way with very intense nose of black cherries, fatness of fruit and tannin.
+2010 Rauzan Gassies impressed all the way with a very intense nose of black cherries, fatness of fruit and tannin.
 Elegant wine with fine distinction and great style of Margaux, silky texture.
 Excellent stuff and great to see Rauzan Gassies making such a well-crafted wine.
 93p.

 Anne-Francoise Quie does a great job at Rauzan Gassies - September 2013

-This property has same owner as Chasse Spleen (Celine Villars since 2005) and produces wines in adorable quality.
+This property has the same owner as Chasse-Spleen (Celine Villars since 2005) and produces wines in adorable quality.
 There are 65 ha big vineyard planted with 60% C.Sauvignon and 40% Merlot.
-I tasted 2012 Camensac and 2012 Chasse Spleen + 2011 and 2010 Camensac.
+I tasted 2012 Camensac and 2012 Chasse-Spleen + 2011 and 2010 Camensac.
 2010 Camensac was crispy, very aromatic (ripe dark berries) on the nose, seductive, intense and delightfully balanced.
 Terrific length and gracious aftertaste.
 Splendid effort for the vintage.
 91p.
 2011 Camensac had less of intensity, complexity and length than 2010, but was still a well-made wine and fine effort for the vintage.
 89p.
-Both 2012 Camensac and Chasse Spleen displayed light body and texture, nice aroma of black fruit, nice minerality and nice finish.
-Not for long time keeping.
+Both 2012 Camensac and 2012 Chasse-Spleen displayed light body and texture, nice aroma of black fruit, nice minerality and nice finish.
+Not for long timekeeping.
 87p.

 Haut Brion & La Mission Haut Brion

-On the day of my visit (17th September 2013), harvest of S.Blanc at Haut Brion has just started.
+On the day of my visit (17th September 2013), the harvest of S.Blanc at Haut Brion has just started.
 After tasting highly heralded 2009 vintage last year in September, I did taste even more heralded wines here in 2010 vintage.
-And they didn't disappointed!
+And they didn't disappoint!

-La Clarte de Haut Brion (white wine) had very aromatic nose of acacia, lemon grass, apple and same flavours on palate, fine acidity, balance and fruity aftertaste.
+La Clarte de Haut Brion (white wine) had a very aromatic nose of acacia, lemongrass, apple and same flavours on the palate, fine acidity, balance and fruity aftertaste.
 88p.
 La Mission Haut Brion white (80% Semillon + 20% S. Blanc) displayed fabulous intensity of acacia flower, exquisite balance, complexity and acidity, stunning concentration and aftertaste.
 Simply beautiful stuff.
 97p.
 Haut Brion white (50% Semillon + 50% S.Blanc) had more intensity and concentration than LMHB.
 Exceptional complexity and length.
-Less elegant and less finesse here than in LMHB, but has more more richness and depth.
+Less elegant and less finesse here than in LMHB, but has more richness and depth.
 99p.

 It was a cold and rainy morning when I arrived at Lafleur (18th September).
 Harvest there was 10-14 days away.
 I tasted 2012 Grand Village, 2012 G de Guinaudeau, 2012 Pensées de Lafleur and 2012-2011-2010 Lafleur.

-Jacques Guinaudeau explains difference between vines growing on left and right side (soil is different on the left and right side!) - September 2013
+Jacques Guinaudeau explains the difference between vines growing on the left and right side with different soils on both sides.
+September 2013

 At the time of my visit (20th September), harvest wasn't started yet.
 I had the possibility of retasting vintages 2012-2011-2010-2009.

 2012 displayed elegant style, seductive, aromatic nose of blueberries, silky fruit, velvety tannin and smooth finish.
 91p.
-2011 (now in bottle) was imho a head in front of 2012 and I believe it will even improve.
+2011 (now in bottle) was imho ahead in front of 2012 and I believe it will even improve.
 It had more intensity and concentration, stronger structure and fatter tannin.
 Longer on palate.
-Black cherries and raspberries seem more ripe too than in 2012.
+Black cherries and raspberries seem riper too than in 2012.
 93p.
 2010 is imho still the best vintage made by winemaker since 2008, Frederique Vayron.
-Thick aroma of black fruit on the nose, alcohol evident on the nose but not abusive or interferring, well-crafted, strong structure, beautiful balance, powerful tannin which needs to age.
+Thick aroma of black fruit on the nose, alcohol evident on the nose but not abusive or interfering, well-crafted, strong structure, beautiful balance, powerful tannin which needs to age.
 Excellent wine.
 95+p.
-2009 was almost a copy of 2010 with same quality and style.
+2009 was almost a copy of 2010 with the same quality and style.
 Alcohol wasn't that evident but tannin seemed at the time of tasting a tad less ripe than in 2010.
 Great future here.
 94+p.

 As many places in Bordeaux, Murielle and Jean-Luc Thunevin were still waiting for grapes to obtain maximum ripeness (20th September).
 I was treated by 18 wines in all, 9 2012 reds, 6 2010 reds, 1 2012 white and 2 2010 whites.